guhjy/visreg/trans.md

 # Transformations of the outcome

 Another kind of nonlinear model arises when the outcome is transformed, but we are interested in plotting the relationship on the original scale.
 For example, ozone levels must be positive.
-However, the <a href="index.html#gam">GAM on the front page</a> illustrates, some models may result in predictions or confidence band that fall below 0.
+However, as the [GAM on the front page](index.html#gam) illustrates, some models may result in predictions or confidence band that fall below 0.
 One way of remedying this is to model the log of ozone concentrations instead of the ozone concentrations directly:

 ```r